J. Rosamond Johnson: Biography

+J. Rosamond Johnson was born on August 11, 1873 in Jacksonville, Florida, the son of James Johnson, a biracial preacher and headwaiter at the St. James Hotel, a luxury establishment built when Jacksonville was one of Florida's first winter resort destinations, and Helen Louise Dillet, a musician and the first African American female teacher in Florida.

-J. Rosamond Johnson was born on August 11, 1873, to Helen Louise Dillet, a native of Nassau, Bahamas, and James Johnson.
-His maternal great-grandmother, Hester Argo, had escaped from Saint-Domingue (now Haiti) during the revolutionary upheaval in 1802, along with her three young children, including Johnson's grandfather, Stephen Dillet (1797–1880.
-Although originally headed to Cuba, their boat was intercepted by privateers and they were brought to Nassau, Bahamas instead.
-There they permanently settled.
+Both of his parents were emigres from the Bahamas.
+His maternal great-grandmother, Hester Argo, had escaped from Saint-Domingue (now Haiti) during the revolutionary upheaval in 1802, along with her three young children, including Johnson's grandfather, Stephen Dillet (1797–1880).
+Although originally headed to Cuba, their boat was intercepted by privateers and they were brought instead to Nassau, Bahamas, where they settled permanently.
 In 1833 Stephen Dillet was the first man of color to win election to the Bahamian legislature.

-Johnson attended the New England Conservatory and then studied in London.
-His career began as a public school teacher in his hometown of Jacksonville, Florida.
-Traveling to New York, he began his show business career along with his older brother James Weldon Johnson and composer Bob Cole.
+Johnson was a musical prodigy, an accomplished pianist at age four.
+He attended the New England Conservatory and studied in London.
+His career began as the musical director of the Bethel Baptist Church his hometown of Jacksonville, Florida.
+While working as a public school teacher at the Edwin Stanton School in Jacksonville, where his mother had taught and his brother was the principal, he composed the melody for Lift Every Voice and Sing.
+The song was published by Joseph W. Stern & Co., Manhattan, New York (later the Edward B. Marks Music Company).

+Traveling to New York with his older brother, they began their show business career with composer Bob Cole.
 As a songwriting team, they wrote works such as The Evolution of Ragtime (1903).
-Among the earliest works by the group was a suite of six songs of "Negro" music.
+Among the earliest works by the group was a suite of six songs of "Negro" music; Johnson and his brother also created the spiritual "Dem Bones".

 The men also produced two successful Broadway operettas with casts of Black actors: Shoo-Fly Regiment of 1906 and The Red Moon of 1908.

 Johnson also performed in these operettas.
 He played a Tuskegee soldier who enlists in the Spanish–American War in The Shoo Fly Regiment and portrayed African-American Plunk Green opposite Abbie Mitchell's Minnehaha, a mixed Indian/Black woman, in The Red Moon.

 These performances went beyond theatre.
 Rosamond, alongside his brother and Cole, evoked a political presence in their inclusion of other races in their musicals.
 In The Red Moon, Cole and Johnson broke racial lines as they included a love scene between Rosamond's Green and Mitchell's Minnehaha.
 This spotlight on Native Americans was so well received that Rosamond was inducted as a 'sub-chief' into the Iroquois tribe of Montreal's Caughnawaga Reservation, which had a majority population of ethnic Mohawk people.
+Johnson was also one of the first African Americans to join the Actors’ Equity Association, advocating for the fair treatment of Black performers.